Do You Need a Probiotic? Here’s How to Find Out

 You just finished a course of antibiotics

-Dr. Kogan says she typically will prescribe daily probiotics for patients with IBS, gut malabsorption, or bacterial overgrowth syndrome to aid in digestion, which can not only be difficult for people with these conditions, but at times, very painful.
+Internist Svetlana Kogan, MD, author of Diet Slave No More! says she typically will prescribe daily probiotics for patients with IBS, gut malabsorption, or bacterial overgrowth syndrome to aid in digestion, which can not only be difficult for people with these conditions but at times very painful.
 “In all three cases there are digestive system malfunctions, and the patients feel gassy, bloated, and fatigued all the time.
 The reason probiotics help is that they improve immune function, decrease inflammation, heal mucosal lining, and improve absorption of nutrients in the gut,” she explains.
-For more, learn the best probiotic for weight loss.
+For more, learn the best probiotic for weight loss or the best probiotic for women.